amrosman2022/Advanced-ToolBox-for-LaunchDarkly/README.md

-# Advanced-Search-for-LD - V2
+# Advanced-ToolBox-for-LD - V3 (Previously Advanced Search)

 <H2>Overview</H2><br>
 It will allow you to copy the LD data to your CRDB and then be able to search across projects, environments, and flags.<br>
-I have create a video with the UI flow @"Adv Srch for LaunchDarkly quick overview.mp4" overview video <BR>
+A video with the UI flow @"Adv Srch for LaunchDarkly quick overview.mp4" overview video <BR>
 <H4>V2</H4>Adds cost allocation functionality shown on the home page.
 Cost can be assigned by department.
 Adding customers and departments is done manually directly on the DB by importing the data from your records to the CRDB tables. <BR>
+<H4>V3</H4>Adds Data copy from CRDB to a new LaunchDarkly Subscription. <BR>

 <h2> Technology</h2><br>
 Backend: built on Python 3.x<br>